the-gear/graphql-rewrite/.github/CONTRIBUTING.md

 ## License

-By contributing your code to the graphql-ast GitHub Repository, you agree to license your contribution under the MIT license.
+By contributing your code to the graphql-rewrite GitHub Repository, you agree to license your contribution under the MIT license.